kiwiproject/dropwizard-consul/README.md

 </dependency>
 ```

-The class names from the original `smoketurner/dropwizard-consul` library are the same, so for example importing
+The class names from the original `smoketurner/dropwizard-consul` library are the same, so for example, importing
 `ConsulBundle` changes from:

 ```java